Zach McKinstry Player Props: Tigers vs. Rangers

 Zach McKinstry At The Plate

-- McKinstry is hitting .295 with seven doubles, four home runs and 23 walks.
+- McKinstry has seven doubles, four home runs and 24 walks while hitting .291.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.